-The monitor will automatically attempt to determine the correct aspect ratio for the video from its resolution and any flags in the video stream.
-In some cases those flags are incorrect and this tool can be used to fix the video.
+1 The monitor will automatically attempt to determine the correct aspect ratio for the video from its resolution and any flags in the video stream.
+In some cases those flags are incorrect and

 Select the aspect ratio of the video input (4:3 or 16:9), regardless of what the monitor identifies the input video as being.
 (This will squeeze a 16:9 image into a 4:3 frame for example if 4:3 is selected and you are sending it a 16:9 image).